phillycocoa/gig-swap-consultants/README.md

 If you are interested in posting a gig to the general community please use our `#gig-swap` channel on [our Slack](http://phillycocoa.org/slack).

+## Ben DiFrancesco, ScopeLift
+#### Mobile First + Data Driven Technology Consulting

+Let's plan, build, and grow your product together.
+Whether your team needs some quick developer firepower or comprehensive technical guidance, [ScopeLift](http://www.scopelift.co/) can take your app or business to the next level.

+ * Services include iOS development, data systems & analysis, and business & technology strategy. **[Services→](http://www.scopelift.co/services)**
+ * ScopeLift brings years of real experience to the table in all of these disciplines. **[Projects→](http://www.scopelift.co/projects)**
+ * Think ScopeLift might be able to help your business or organization? *Start the conversation!* **[Contact→](http://www.scopelift.co/contact)**

 ## Kotaro Fujita, Tomato Boy LLC
 #### Mobile/Web/Game Consultant